twonote/radosgw-admin4j/README.md

 # Hightlight
 * Supports the least Cpeh version.
 (Jewel LTScurrently)
 * Continuous Integration and integration tests for quality and compatiabiliy
-* Spring friendly
-* Tracker connection pooling with balancing between hosts and strategies for dealing with failed nodes
-* Local file system implementation for faking in tests (`fm.last.moji.local.LocalFileSystemMoji`)

 # Start using
 You can obtain radosgw-admim4j from Maven Central using the following identifier: